RichardLee0211/test/testRandom/README.md

 check randomness in a data set
 TODO: don't really understand the defination and how it works

-TODO: need to understand these test
+DONE: need to understand these test
 TODO: need understand statics better

 Analysis2005.pdf